romitjain/romitjain.github.io/index.md

 Printing hello world seems a fitting introductory page to a `(almost)` dev's website.

 Hi, I am Romit.
 I have created this website to share some of my ideas/ramblings.
 These are sometimes unfinished and evolves continuously.
+I write everything on this website for my own self.

 I have two major goals with this website

 1. Crystallize my thought process.
 Writing helps in this.
 2. Share my learning and failures.
 A way for me to give back to the internet (from where I have learned almost everything!).